Itera/spring/README.md

 ## Handler call

-Use the client to run a simple get call passong on the val parameter from the request
+Use the client to run a simple get call passing on the val parameter from the request

 ```java
 client.get().uri(uriBuilder -> uriBuilder